 Andy Flisher is a Software Developer based in the North East of England specialising in cross platform development.
 Mobile Development experience includes Windows Phone, Android, and iPhone Apps.
 Desktop Software Development includes bespoke Windows, Linux, and Mac Applications.
-Web Development Skills include PHP, Perl, Python, ASP (Classic and .NET) – Andy Flisher on Google+
+Web Development Skills include PHP, Perl, Python, Xamarin, C#, ASP (Classic and .NET).
+Andy also has some Industrial / PLC Programming experience – Andy Flisher on Google+

 This is a review of the recently published book “Xamarin Cross Platform Application Development” by Jonathan Peppers.

 This book is openly marketed at existing, experienced C# developers so it’s certainly not for beginners, and whilst I don’t fall into this category the nature of projects I work in require mostly ‘linear’ development (Web, PHP, Perl, Python, VB etc over the years) so concepts like MVC, MVVM and in particular IOC (Inversion of Control) are newer and less clear.
 Thankfully this book has resolved that through it’s excellent practical examples.

 One area this book doesn’t touch on hugely is the level of planning required for MVC applications, you can’t just ‘jump in and code’, but that’s potentially a book in itself, but what the book does very well for me, is explain the View, ViewModel, Model and Controller concepts in terms of the classes and data layers required.
 The book also introduces Interfaces (something I always saw as an unnecessary layer of complexity) which I now ‘get’ in terms of flexibility, and in particular to give the developer options in a cross platform environment.